Faroe-Bank Channel overflow: Periodicity

 Temperature and salinity profiles as well as current speeds in the FBC vary strongly on a day-to-day basis.
-The dense water forms domes that move trough the channel with a period of 2.5 to 6 days.
+The dense water forms domes that move through the channel with a period of 2.5 to 6 days.
 At the ocean surface, this periodicity can be observed in the form of topographic Rossby waves at the sea surface, which are caused by mesoscale oscillations in the velocity field.
 The resulting eddies are the consequence of baroclinic instabilities within the overflow water, which then induce the observed periodicity.

 On a greater timescale, atmospheric forcing also causes periodic changes in the FBCO.
 When the atmospheric circulation governing the Nordic Seas is in a cyclonic (anticyclonic) regime, the source of the deep water predominantly comes via a western (eastern) inflow path, and the FBCO will be weaker (stronger).
 The eastern inflow path is called the Faroe-Strait Channel Jet.
 This transition from a cyclonic to an anticyclonic regime takes place on an interannual timescale, but the atmospheric forcing also shows a seasonal cycle.
 During summer the weakened cyclonic winds are associated with a higher FBCO transport.
 This indicates a fast barotropic response to the wind forcing.